The triangulation complexity of fibred 3-manifolds: Surfaces and generalised isotopy moves

 If $S$ were to intersect $A$, it would do so in a collection of parallel core curves of $A$, because $S$ is normal.
 Since each component of intersection of $S'$ with 2-handles corresponds to a component of intersection of $S$ with 2-handles, the two intersections between $\alpha$ and $S'$ at the endpoints of $\alpha$ also give points of intersection with $S$.
 These must lie in the interior of $\alpha$, because the transverse orientation on $S'$ points away from $\alpha$.
 Hence $S \cap A$ contains at least two core curves, one parallel to one component of $\partial A$ and the other parallel to the other component of $\partial A$.
 These core curves point towards the relevant component of $\partial A$.
 We deduce that there are two adjacent curves of $S \cap A$ that co-bound an annulus $A'$ in $A$, where $S$ points out of $A'$ near $\partial A'$.
 Hence, $S$ is normally cylindrical on the side into which it does not point, contrary to assumption. \end{proof}

 \begin{corollary}[Maximal isotopies, cylindrical one side gives normal] Suppose $\calH$ is a pre-tetrahedral handle structure for $M = S \times [0,1]$.
 Suppose that $M$ contains no normal fibre that is normally acylindrical, other than those that are normally parallel to $S \times \{ 0 \}$ or $S \times \{ 1 \}$.
 Let $S$ be a transversely oriented normal fibre that is cylindrical on one side only, the side into which it points.
-Let $S'$ be a surface that is obtained from $S$ by performing generalised isotopy moves, all in the specified transverse direction, until no further generalised isotopy moves are possible. \end{corollary}
+Let $S'$ be a surface that is obtained from $S$ by performing generalised isotopy moves, all in the specified transverse direction, until no further generalised isotopy moves are possible.
+Then $S'$ is normal and boundary parallel. \end{corollary}

 \begin{proof} By \refprop{UnsimplifiableImpliesNormal}, $S'$ is normal.
 By \refprop{CylindricalWrongSide}, $S'$ is acylindrical on the side into which it does not point.
 It cannot be cylindrical on the side into which it points, as otherwise an annular simplification could be performed upon it.
 Hence, it is acylindrical and therefore, by hypothesis, it is boundary parallel. \end{proof}